tiagopiva/python-lessons/README.md

-#These are some excercises that i´ve been doing in order to learn python.
-They are all from Python for Everybody Specialization - Coursera
+These are some exercises that i´ve been doing in order to learn python.
+They are all from Python for Everybody Specialization - Coursera.

+Stay tuned :)